ramarao05/awsservicebroker/README.md

-# awsservicebroker
+<h1> awsservicebroker Implementation with Openshift v311 </h1>

-AWS Service Broker implementation in Openshift
+#In AWS Perform/Gather Following information
-#In AWS Gather Following information
+Create user with admin priviliges along with programatic access login to AWS Console with above created user
-Create user with admin priviliges along with programatic access login to AWS with above created user
+Gather the below information for future steps in this Demo.
 <h1> Your accountID, VPC,  Access Key and Secret Key </h1>
 #Pre-req steps using cloud formation templates
-use cloud formation to create stacks for Broker Database and Roles
+Use cloud formation tempaltes to create stacks for Broker Database to maintain the AWS SB actions and Roles to allow you to create resources by any User

 1. upload "prerequisites.yaml" to create stack
    Provide stack name and Follow Default settings and click next until finish
 2. upload "aws-service-broker-worker.json" to create a stack